-North Dakota Public Employees Retirement System - Financial Section Management's Discussion and Analysis June 30, 2018 and 2017
+North Dakota Public Employees Retirement System - Financial Section Management's Discussion and Analysis June 30, 2019 and 2018

 Additions.
 Contributions, transfers in and earnings on invested funds are the primary additions that are accumulated and used to pay benefits for each of the plans.
-Contributions and transfers in, combined, increased by \$4.7 million for the year ended June 30, 2018 and decreased \$18.7 million for the year ended June 30, 2017.
-This was primarily due to a one-time election in 2016 that allowed participants of the defined contribution plan a three month window to transfer back into the defined benefit plan.
-The plans experienced positive investment earnings of \$277.4 million for the fiscal year ending June 30, 2018, positive investment earnings of \$350.4 million for the fiscal year ending June 30, 2017, and positive investment earnings of \$14.9 million in 2016.
-The change in Other Additions for June 30, 2018 and June 30, 2017 is primarily due to an increase in service purchase payments received during each fiscal year.
+Contributions and transfers in, combined, increased by \$0.9 million for the year ended June 30, 2019 and increased \$4.7 million for the year ended June 30, 2018.
+The increases reflect an increase in contributions as a result of membership and payroll growth.
+Investment earnings, while positive in 2019 and 2018, decreased by \$91.2 million and \$73 million from the prior years, respectively.
+The change in Other Additions for June 30, 2019 and June 30, 2018 is primarily due to an increase in service purchase payments received during fiscal year 2018 due to service purchase factors changing.

 Deductions.
+Total deductions increased by \$15.4 million or 7.0% for the fiscal year ended June 30, 2019.
 Total deductions increased by \$23.3 million or 11.8% for the fiscal year ended June 30, 2018.
-Total deductions decreased by \$11.0 million or 5.3% for the fiscal year ended June 30, 2017.
-This increase was due to an increase in benefit payments, which reflects the increase in the total number of retirees who are receiving pension payments, as well as the significant increase in refunds/transfers.
-The decrease for the year ended June 30, 2017 in refunds/transfers was due to Senate Bill 2015, which allowed a one-time election for members of the defined contribution plan to move back into the PERS defined benefit plan.
+The increase each year was due to an increase in benefit payments, which reflects the increase in the total number of retirees who are receiving pension payments, as well as the significant increase in refunds/transfers.